 - Explainable AI

-With audit analytics, we aim to assist the auditor in his work by improving current audit techniques and develop new techniques.
-Continuous auditing plays herein an important role: data analysis and process analysis methods can help in automatically perform some parts of the audit.
+With audit analytics, we aim to assist the auditor in his work by improving current audit techniques and developing new techniques.
+Continuous auditing plays herein an important role: data analysis and process analysis methods can help in automatically performing some parts of the audit.

 Our research aims to improve conformance checking techniques to make it fully adoptable for risk assessment in the context of a financial statement audit.
 For further questions about this topic or collaborations, you can contact prof. dr. Mieke Jans.